Danielskauge/Reinforcement-Learning/README.md

 # Reinforcement-Learning
 Using deep RL algorithms to solve various OpenAI gym enviroments

-My implementation of DDPG includes the following optional features
+My implementation of DDPG includes the following optional features:

 - Action noise, epsilon greedy and not
 - Parameter noise, epsilon greedy and not